zhutoutoutousan/A-study-note-as-a-beginner/self/log_overall-306_840.md

       - AWS AppSync & Amplify with React & GraphQL - Complete Guide --> **ACTIVE** 10min/day
         - RULE
           - *If one video is longer than 10 minutes, ramp up to the length of its video but not more than 100% time surcharge*
-          - *Hey dude, it aint's the best place to get with GraphQL, so why don't you get over it fast on this one?*
+          - *Next.js has troubles settling in windows env, do it on Cloud9*
-        - CCS: 55.0%
+        - CCS: 57.8%
-        - ETC: 6.4d
+        - ETC: 19d
-        - TEMP TIMESTAMP: 0:05
+        - TEMP TIMESTAMP: 2:27
     - Cybersecurity
       - IDW
   - Foundations for LIFETIME_PURSUIT